thiagomarini/amazon-mws-client/README.md

 ## What for?

-We got very disappointed with the official PHP client Amazon offers on their docs and decided to write a simple client based on Guzzle that is good for PHP 7 projects.
+I got very disappointed with the official PHP client Amazon offers on their docs and decided to write a simple client based on Guzzle that is good for PHP 7 projects.
 This project is based on the official client.
 The idea is to just hide all the nitty-gritty of handling requests and have as little abstraction as possible, basically you pass the request params and get a XML object or tab-delimited flat file.